-Achilles Pain A Common Reason To See A Physiotherapist
+Achilles Pain Is A Common Reason People See A Physio

-Achilles pain is one of the more common reasons people seek out Sydney Physio Clinic for treatment.
-The good news is that most minor to moderate Achilles tendon complaints get better given time and respond well to physiotherapy.
-The bad news is that unfortunately Achilles pain often recurs when people return to exercise too quickly and don’t follow thorough with their rehabilitation program.
+Treatment for Achilles pain is one of the most common reasons people seek our assistance at Sydney Physio Clinic and the good news is that with most minor to moderate Achilles tendon complaints

 Management Of Achilles Pain

 As part of your treatment regime your physiotherapist may utilize a number of approaches, anything from implementing RICE, anti-inflammatory medication (oral or topical) , the prescription of heel lifts, or using kinesio taping